theobald-software/kb.theobald-software.github.io/content/_yunio/salesforce-power-automate-scenario.md

 7. Optional: Send notifications when a customer is created or log all synchronized Salesforce accounts e.g., in a SharePoint Online list.
 8. Turn on the workflow.

-{: .box-note }
-**Note:** The yunIO input parameters *Company Code* and *Sales Org* can be provided by Salesforce like in this article, or set as static values in Power Automate.

 ### Triggering the Process